marcosh/crem/docs/how-to-create-a-machine.md

 To define a `Topology`, we first need to define the type of its vertices.

-This is usually done by defining an enumeration of the vertices, like
+A straightforward approach is to define an enumeration of vertices, like

 ```haskell
 data ExampleVertex